Nagarehazh/URL-SHORT/README.md

-# Built shorten links app.
-I used Typescript, Remix framework, PostgreSQL, Dockerfile, and Prisma
+# URL Shortener 🩳
-Orm for its development.
+Built shorten links app.
+I used Typescript, Remix framework, PostgreSQL, Dockerfile, and Prisma Orm for its development.
 The shortened URL is recorded in temporary Cache to reduce costs in the database for multiple uses of the same URL. <br />
 |Remix | PostgreSQL | Typescript | Dockerfile | PrismaORM | <br/>